sureshbabukannan/SparkifyBlog/ReadMe.md

 The experiment is done with small set of data of only 2 months data.
 There features were computed on each day basis to account for the variation of data over time.
 There are `20` features extracted from raw log data.
 The featured dataframe is then used to train
 5 binary classification algorthms.
 The best model is evaluate based on `F1-score` metric.
-**Out of 5 models** `Random Forest` **proved to be better in all metrics and with highest** `F1-score` **of** `32%`
+**Based on the comparision of metrics of the models,** `Random Forest` **proved to be better in all metrics and with highest** `F1-score` **of** `32%`

-There also needs to be further work done for hyperparameter tuning to improve the `F1-score`.
+There is also need to do further work on hyperparameter tuning to improve the `F1-score`.
 Because of limited resources the models are trained with
 `mini_sparkify_event_data.json`.
 There is a need to train all choosen models with a larger dataset.
 Then the model also needs to be pacakged as class and pacakges for deployment.

 ### Constrains

-Though Initial set out to work with **medium-sparkify-event-data.json** on IBM cloud, by the end of data analysis phase, I have exhaustedv the processing units of Free tier.
+> * Though Initially set out to work with **medium-sparkify-event-data.json** on `IBM Watson studio`, by the end of data analysis phase, I have exhaustedv the processing units of Free tier.
 So I had to continue the experiment on `Udacity workspace` with smaller dataset **mini-sparkify-event-data.json**.
-The results of the experiment is based on this small set of data.
+The results of the experiment is based on this smaller set of data.

-At a larger scale the same set of alorithms can be used to bigger dataset **medium-sparkify-event-log.json** at distributed processing facility like `AWS`,`IBM Watsom Studio` or `Azure` Cloud.
-But because of the resourse contraints assoicated cost of using Public cloud computing platforms `Udatacity is used.
+> * At a larger scale the same set of alorithms can be used to bigger dataset **medium-sparkify-event-log.json** at distributed processing facility like `AWS`,`IBM Watsom Studio` or `Azure` Cloud.
+But because of the resourse contraints and assoicated cost of using Public cloud computing platforms `Udatacity Workspace` is used.

-### Further Improvement suggested.
+### Further Improvements Suggested.
-The results are not perfect and there is scope for improvement.
+The results are not perfect and there is scope for much improvement.
 Some of the improvement I can thing about are

 > * Only numerical statistics of users are used as features.
 There is scope to use the Catergorical value like `Gender`, `State`, `UserAgents`, `OS` in building more number of features.
 These categoical variables have to be numerically encoded and used as features.
 > * There is scope to choose other Binary classification algorithms for model evaluation, One such algorithm not used here is `Decision Tree` which can also be used.